 In addition, the Foundation hold an annual series of prestigious Open Days in Melbourne showcasing the best contemporary Australian design and historical Boyd and modernist buildings.

-The Robin Boyd Foundation is registered as a charity (as Melbourne Open House Inc) with the Australian Charities and Not-for-profits Commission ABN 50111119807.
+The Robin Boyd Foundation is registered as a charity with the Australian Charities and Not-for-profits Commission ABN 50111119807.
 The Foundation was established in conjunction with Robin Boyd’s family and the National Trust of Victoria.
 It is an independent, separate legal entity with its own constitution.

 The Foundation is governed by a Board of Directors, with a representative from the Boyd family.